 When is GLP required?

-GLP regulations are applied in the UK, US and EU.
-They are required for non-clincal safety, toxicology and pharmaceutical studies that have been proposed for human applications.
+GLP regulations are applied in the UK, the US and the EU.
+They are required for non-clinical safety, toxicology and pharmaceutical studies that have been proposed for human applications.

 These guidelines were established by the Organisation for Economic Co-Operation and Development (OECD).
 GLP is only required in non-clinical studies and testing, and does not apply to later clinical stages of research.